GASPI-Forum/GASPI-Forum.github.io/_posts/2016-1-31-june-meeting.md

 * TU Dresden
 * Uni Heidelberg

-#####
-Next meeting: Frankfurt, December, 14th.
+#### Next meeting: Frankfurt, December, 14th.

-#####
-ACTION:
+#### ACTION:
-T-System: Talk to KTH to stop running the second/old/outdated forum site.
+- T-System: Talk to KTH to stop running the second/old/outdated forum site.
-T-System: Prepare proposal the change  "preceding" to "other" in read_notify.
+- T-System: Prepare proposal the change  "preceding" to "other" in read_notify.
-ITWM: Render the version number instead of '\today' into the document.
+- ITWM: Render the version number instead of '\today' into the document.
-TU Dresden: Prepare proposal for clear (or no) definitions of
+- TU Dresden: Prepare proposal for clear (or no) definitions of  "blocking", "non-blocking".
-"blocking", "non-blocking".
-ITWM: Make a proposal for clarification that GASPI_ERROR shall not
-used in equality comparison
+- ITWM: Make a proposal for clarification that GASPI_ERROR shall not used in equality comparison
-ITWM: Prepare Proposal that future proposals shall include a merge
+- ITWM: Prepare Proposal that future proposals shall include a merge
 request, such that accepting the proposal could include the merge even
 during the forum meeting.
-ITWM: Prepare proposal to allow for merge requests that gets accepted
+- ITWM: Prepare proposal to allow for merge requests that gets accepted
 outside the forum meeting by using voting technology from github.
-T-System: Propose change of statue to allow for smaller modifications
+- T-System: Propose change of statue to allow for smaller modifications
 even in the second reading.
-T-System: Prepare proposal for read_list_notify
+- T-System: Prepare proposal for read_list_notify
-T-System: Provide a non-GPL header, the pure GASPI header using the
+- T-System: Provide a non-GPL header, the pure GASPI header using the
 former script.
-T-System: Present good example of how to use multiple queues.
+- T-System: Present good example of how to use multiple queues.

-?: Write a prototype for a library/wrapper that demonstrates how to
+- ?: Write a prototype for a library/wrapper that demonstrates how to
 optimize bandwidth

-#####
+#### Future developments of GASPI
 - CS: Discussion of future developments of GASPI
 - CS: MPI 4.0 sees the inmportance of Notifications but it has not the
 highest priority in the MPI roadmap